MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ```
 For more details, see [auditing enhancements to ADFS in Windows server](https://docs.microsoft.com/windows-server/identity/ad-fs/technical-reference/auditing-enhancements-to-ad-fs-in-windows-server).

-If the customer has Azure AD Connect Health installed, you should also look into the Risky IP report.
+If you have Azure AD Connect Health installed, you should also look into the Risky IP report.
 The failed sign-in activity client IP addresses are aggregated through Web Application proxy servers.
 Each item in the Risky IP report shows aggregated information about failed AD FS sign-in activities that exceed the designated threshold.

 :::image type="content" source="./media/incident-response-playbook-phishing/timestamp.png" alt-text="timestamp":::